ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 ></amp-tiktok>
 ```

-[\example]
+[/example]

-In liu of the `data-src` attribute, `amp-tiktok` also allows the use of the TikTok generated embed code to display.
+In lieu of the `data-src` attribute, `amp-tiktok` also allows the use of the TikTok generated embed code to display.

 To use this method copy the blockquote from the TikTok Embed code: